DWARAKRAM/DWARAKRAM/README.md

 ### Who am I ? 🤔

 **I AM DWARAKAN, A GREAT LEADER AND A REPRESENTATIVE OF MY BATCH.
 I AM A DEDICATED ELECTRICAL ENGINEER AND LEARNING A BUNCH OF USEFUL AND EFFICIENT CODING.
-I HAVE A GREAT PASSION ON LEADING PROJECTS AND AS WELL AS DEDICATING EVERY
-SKILLS THAT I HAVE GAINED TO DO A PROJECT.**
+I PASSIONATE ON LEADING PROJECTS.
+I DEDICATE SKILLS THAT I HAVE GAINED TO DO A PROJECT.**

 ### 👨‍💻 I write my codes in